ipfs/aegir/md/ts-jsdoc.md

 ## Adding types with JSDoc

-Typescript can infered lots of types without any help, but you can improve your code types by using just JSDoc for that follow the official TS documentation https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html.
+Typescript can infere lots of the types without any help, but you can improve your code types by using just JSDoc for that follow the official TS documentation https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html.

 ### Rules for optimal type declarations and documentation